Kurento/doc-kurento-readthedocs/source/tutorials/js/tutorial-recorder.rst

 a **PlayerEndpoint**.
 The *uri* property of the player is the uri of the recorded file.

-There are two implementations for this demo to be found in github:
+There are two implementations for this demo to be found in GitHub:

 * Using `callbacks <https://github.com/Kurento/kurento-tutorial-js/tree/master/kurento-recorder>`_.
 * Using `yield <https://github.com/Kurento/kurento-tutorial-js/tree/master/kurento-hello-world-recorder-generator>`_.